bitnami/charts/bitnami/minio/README.md

 helm install my-release oci://registry-1.docker.io/bitnamicharts/minio
 ```

-> Tip: Did you know that this app is also available as a Kubernetes App on the Azure Marketplace?
-Kubernetes Apps are the easiest way to deploy Bitnami on AKS.
-Click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.minio-cnab) to see the listing on Azure Marketplace.

 ## Why use Bitnami Secure Images?

 Those are hardened, minimal CVE images built and maintained by Bitnami.
 Bitnami Secure Images are based on the cloud-optimized, security-hardened enterprise [OS Photon Linux](https://vmware.github.io/photon/).
 Why choose BSI images?